- Application Deadline: December 15, 2023, 11:59 p.m. ET

 A completed application includes:

-The personal statement should explain the applicant’s commitment to a career in public service, showcase strengths, and provide an overview of background, goals, academic and professional aspirations, and how a SPIA graduate degree can help you accomplish them.
+The statement of purpose should explain the applicant’s commitment to a career in public service, showcase strengths, and provide an overview of background, goals, academic and professional aspirations, and how a SPIA graduate degree can help you accomplish them.
 Two to four pages, double spaced.
 Applicants wishing to address any weaknesses in the application should include a separate, succinct, fact-based addendum.

 We want to get to know you on a more personal and individual basis.
 To do so, applicants must respond to this prompt: “We all come from somewhere and it shapes us — both in who we become and what we value.
 Tell us your story and what has shaped you.”
 This should be one page, double spaced.

 Required for applicants who wish to pursue a joint degree (MPA/J.D. or MPA/MBA).
 This statement explains the rationale for pursuing a joint degree.
 This should be two pages, double spaced, and separate from the personal statement.
 Joint degree must be declared at the time of application.

 Applicants who plan to pursue a certificate should submit an additional statement explaining the rationale for enrolling in a certificate program.
 This should be one page, double spaced.

 List employment activities, community service, education, and academic and professional honors.
 Include a brief annotation of job responsibilities, leadership, and awards.

 There is no prescribed undergraduate major for the MPA degree.
 Include transcripts for any institution of higher learning attended, whether or not a degree was obtained.
 Transcripts can be unofficial at the time of application.
 (Note: This is a more expansive requirement than the general graduate application, which only requires transcripts from degree-granting institutions attended.)
 PPIA fellows should also upload their summer program evaluations in the “Additional Information” section of the application.

 The grade point average from each degree-granting education program must be provided.
 Applicants must convert their GPA to a 4.0 scale if needed here.